Source: WTO, Table A-1. Recession data from National Bureau of Economic Research.

 - After 1985.
 The second divergence took place after 1985 and was mainly linked with the emergence of an international division of production with the setting of manufacturing activities in developing countries.
 This divergence was driven by the setting of global production networks and supply chains.

-Once globalization will reach maturity, implying modest growth levels in trade, it is quite possible that commodity prices would again become the main factor of divergence between trade and economic output.
+Once globalization will reach maturity, implying modest growth levels in trade, it is quite possible that commodity prices will again become the main factor of divergence between trade and economic output.